Sibonga: Economy

 Sibonga has begun developing the town to become more industrial while still preserving its natural bounty.
 Sibonga is abundant in root crops, corn, rice, coconuts among others.
 The public market is held every Saturday in Poblacion.
 Each barangay has its own agora or marketplace with its own specific days of function.
 For example, in Barangay Papan, people from neighboring barangays convene in every Thursday for trade.

-Sibonga now has Sibonga Community College which offers 4-year courses to its inhabitants.